carloscortonc/non-ai-flappybird/README.md

 ### Problem 1: Consecutive jumps I

 When a jump is triggered, the next updated data still shows the bird with a lower position than the pipe, which causes a consecutive jump, and in most scenarios is fatal.
 To fix this, a `sleep` call was introduced after a jump is perfomed, so when the scene is next read the bird's position is higher than the pipe's.
+To prevemt similar issues, a counter was also used to keep track of the number of updates since the last jump.
+This way, we can also avoid consecutive jumps by requiring this counter to be above a certain number.

 ### Problem 2: Big jumps to lower pipes

 The bird's height follows the laws of physics: the more time it is free-falling the more speed it will gain.
 In the context of the game, the greater the velocity the bigger the difference in the bird's y-position between consecutive frames.
 If the bird faces a big jump to a lower pipe, by the time the program identifies that it should jump, its position is already too low to clear the pipe.

 **The solution**: use an offset to add to the bird's position.
 This offset should be proportional to the bird's velocity: as the velocity increases the offset does too.
 This works like a smoothing function: if the bird needs to travel from y=100 down to y=300, it might jump first on y=270, then on y=290 until it finally reaches y=300.
 The tricky part is finding the correct function to model this behaviour.

 To do this, I first gathered same data, like the difference (from now on, `diff`) in the bird's y-position between updates (what can be interpreted as velocity).
 The maximum value came around `30px`.
 The next step was determining what offset should be applied in this maximum case: this was a trial-error phase.
 The basic ideas were:

 - The greater the `diff` the higher the offset should be.
-- For `diff=0`, the offset should be 0 as well ($f(0)=0$).
+- For `diff=0`, the offset should be 0 as well ( $f(0)=0$).
 - For the max `diff`, the offset should be a certain value, lets say 20px.
 This means that if the bird's speed is terminal (30px/update), we add 20px to its position (we simulate it is lower than it really is) so it jumps earlier.

 <img src="./images/problem-2-functions.png" align="right" />